How I built a Notion Custom Agent to read my newsletters for me

 • Links mentioned (list URLs found in the email, one per line if possible)

-• Relevance: PP, Day job, Both, Personal learning, or Low signal
+• Relevance: Content creation, Day job, Both, Personal learning, or Low signal

 • Category:

-• If there are existing Newsletter Items from the same sender: apply the same Category they use.
+• If there are existing Newsletter Items from the same Sender (normalised): apply the same Category they use.

 • Otherwise: make your best guess and select the most relevant Category.